polastre/gphotos/README.md

 # gphotos

-Golang Google Photos library and cli for copying photos to S3.
+Golang Google Photos package and cli utilizing the Picker API.
+Includes the ability to copy media from Google Photos to S3.

 ## Install